 If you’ve been photographing for a while, you’ll have come across the shooting RAW vs JPEG debate.
 You’ll also have heard that for good image quality, the best file format to shoot in is RAW rather than JPEG.

-If you’re new to photography and don’t know about shooting in RAW, here are some points to consider changing from JPEG.
+If you’re new to photography and don’t know about shooting in RAW file format, here are some points to consider changing from JPEG mode.

 What is a RAW image format?

 What you see on the back of the camera is actually a processed preview JPEG.
-The RAW file always needs a bit of work.
+The RAW file always needs a bit of work, because the image straight out of camera (SOOC) isn’t processed at all.
+So don’t be disappointed when you first see your RAW images on your computer – they always need always need a bit of work, but you can automate some of the processing.

 What is a JPEG image format?

 JPEG is the most common file format for finished images and can be printed and viewed without conversion.

 Should I shoot in RAW or JPEG image format?